You are here:

-Read our one-page summary of your school's duties to safeguard children, and your role in overseeing your school's safeguarding arrangements.
+Read our 1-page summary of your board's role in keeping children safe in your school, and the duties of your safeguarding governor.
 Download a copy to share with your colleagues.

-Schools and their governing boards have a responsibility to safeguard and promote the welfare of children.
-This responsibility is outlined in statutory safeguarding guidance, Keeping Children Safe in Education (KCSIE).
+Your governing board and school have a responsibility to safeguard and promote the welfare of children, according to the statutory guidance Keeping Children Safe in Education (KCSIE).

-Your governing board must comply with its duties outlined in detail in part 2 of KCSIE, and make sure that policies and procedures in your school are effective and comply with the law at all times.
+You must comply with your duties outlined in part 2 of KCSIE, and make sure that policies and procedures in your school are effective and comply with the law.

-- Making sure that all staff read at least part 1 of KCSIE
+- Make sure that all staff read at least part 1 of KCSIE

-- Making sure that all staff receive regularly updated and appropriate child protection training
+- Make sure that all staff receive regularly updated safeguarding and child protection training

-- Having policies and procedures in place that support safeguarding, including policies on child protection, pupil behaviour and staff behaviour
+- Have policies and procedures in place that support safeguarding, including policies on child protection, pupil behaviour and staff behaviour

-- Making sure that pupils have the opportunity to be taught about safeguarding, including online safety
+- Make sure that pupils are taught about safeguarding, including online safety

-- Making sure that an appropriate senior member of staff is appointed as the designated safeguarding lead (DSL)
+- Make sure that an appropriate senior staff member is appointed as the designated safeguarding lead (DSL)

 Responsibilities of the safeguarding governor

-Your governing board must also appoint a senior board level (or equivalent) lead to take leadership responsibility for your school's/trust's safeguarding arrangements.
+Your governing board should appoint a senior board level (or equivalent) lead to take leadership responsibility for your school's safeguarding arrangements.

 Responsibilities of your senior board level lead include:

-- Keeping up to date with statutory guidance and any advice issued by your safeguarding partners/local safeguarding children board
+- Keeping up to date with statutory guidance and any advice issued by your safeguarding partners

-- Making sure you have suitable and up-to-date policies for child protection, staff behaviour/code of conduct, and handling allegations against staff and volunteers
+- Making sure you have suitable and up-to-date policies for child protection, staff behaviour, and handling allegations against staff and volunteers

-- Supporting the board to develop its understanding of its safeguarding responsibilities, and report back to the board about safeguarding issues and development
+- Supporting the board to develop its understanding of its safeguarding responsibilities, and reporting back to the board about safeguarding issues and development

-- Meeting regularly with the DSL to monitor policies and procedures, and check that all staff, governors and volunteers have had the appropriate level of training
+- Meeting regularly with the DSL to monitor your school's policies and procedures, and check that all staff, governors and volunteers have had appropriate training

 - Monitoring the single central record with the DSL to make sure your school carries out appropriate recruitment checks